Hendler/shielddrone/README.md

-# idea
+# Shield Drone

-Create a simulated environment that consists of a drones playing a game. one drone tries to fly into an object, the other drone tries to protect the object and intercept the first drone.

-The protecting drone must identify the both the drone and the projected object, whereas the first drone must only identify the object.

-The questions I want to answer are:
+Shield Drone is one day project to test Three.js, React, and Python for a simple simulation environment.
+Inspired by Anduril's RoadRunner, I wondered how a controller would make targeting decisions, and how to generate "training data".

+There are very sophisticated SIM environments for training drones like Nvidia Isaac Gym, but a simple simulation environment for quickly prototyping seemed fun.

+## Questions

-1. How can I create a simulated environment that is easy to understand and modify?
+> How can I create a drone strategy environment that is easy to understand and modify?

+First looked at [Colosseum]( https://github.com/CodexLabsLLC/Colosseum.git)(Airsim), [Parrot's Sphinx](https://developer.parrot.com/docs/sphinx/index.html), and Nvida's Isaac Gym

+Settled on Python on the backend since I'm more familiar with it.

-2. Can I use OpenAI realtime multi-modal as a control system? or Groq multi-modal open source llama3?
+> Can I use OpenAI realtime multi-modal as a control system? or Groq multi-modal open source llama3?
-3. What appens when I make the attacking drone smarter?

-Decided to use three.js.
-React front, python backend.
+Didn't make it this far!

+## Game

+Attacking drones try to fly into some number of Assets.
+Defeinding drones protect the objects and intercept the first drone.

+In the current nieve implemention, attacking drones have perfect information about the Assets, and the defending drones have perfect information about the attacking drones.
+Defending drones start from the ground and are 3x as fast as attacking drones.

 ## Setup

 Assumes you have `pyenv`  installed.